hQamonky/YtMusicDownloader/README.md

 Then stop the container with:
 `sudo docker stop container_id` (replace *container_id* with the id (or name) you just retrieved)
 You can also use the `docker kill` command, refer to the docker documentation for more information on that.
+## Using the web interface
+The service can be used by using the simple web interface that it integrates.
+This interface is accessible from the /ui/home endpoint.
+From there you will have all the links to other pages of the gui.
 # Update
 Unfortunately, there is no "simple" update process, you basically have to do the whole installation process again :)
 Well not everything actually, you already have installed docker and setup the container.
 So depending on the update, might not need to rebuild the docker container.